onaio/onadata/docs/projects.rst

 when creating a new user.

-The ``invitation_id`` and ``invitation_token`` query params are added to the `create user`_: https://github.com/onaio/onadata/blob/main/docs/profiles.rst#register-a-new-user endpoint
+The ``invitation_id`` and ``invitation_token`` query params are added to the `create user <https://github.com/onaio/onadata/blob/main/docs/profiles.rst#register-a-new-user>`_ endpoint

 where: